toylocator/toylocator/README.md

 ## overall architecture / flow
 1. Collect: images from camera
-2. Label: automaticallly with the minimum input by the user (select area at the beginning and enter the name)
+2. Label: automaticallly with the minimum input by the user (select area at the beginning and enter the name) with yolov5 format
-4. Process:
+4. Process: augmentation
 5. Train:
 6. Deploy: Download the model on the device and detect the object real time
 7. Display